Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:

 - Have one half of the pond surface area as different width shelf planting areas with most as a 6" deep shelf.

-- Dig one half to the deepest water depth - deep area can be offset from the centre of the pond.
+- Dig one half to the deepest water depth - the deep area can be offset from the centre of the pond.

 Next stage - go to our page: Lining the pond hole.